-Hopefully, you have arrived here after dealing with the topics suggested in the overall unit sequence plan (nature of science, survey of the diversity of life, biological classification, and a look at the evidence for human evolution).
-Alternatively, you may prefer to introduce the topic of evolution directly, or at least with some preliminary effort to address the common misconceptions about the nature of science, and are doing these things fairly early in your course.
+Hopefully, you have arrived here after dealing with the topics suggested in the overall unit sequence plan (nature of science, survey of the diversity of life, biological classification, a comparison of fossil hominin skulls, and some questions raised from those experiences).
+ALTERNATIVELY, you may prefer to introduce the topic of evolution directly, or at least with some preliminary effort to address the common misconceptions about the nature of science, and are doing these things fairly early in your course.
 In either case, your students should be primed to take a closer look at this thing called "evolution", what it IS and what it is NOT.

 VARIATION ON THIS SURVEY: Some teachers have considered giving a variation of the above Evolution Survey, in which the instructions have been changed to say "... in terms of how YOU understand evolution..."
 Even more interesting, if you have the time, give this modified version first, emphasizing that your students answer according to their own personal understanding at this moment.
 Then, perhaps the next day, give the one we have here: "...answer in terms of how you think biologists use and understand the term 'evolution' today."
 If you do this, let us know how much their scores differ, if at all.